-This charge is typically filed when somebody enters the home of another with the intent to commit rape.
+This charge is typically filed when somebody enters the home of another to commit rape.
 This also makes a burglary charge viable.

 The policy behind this harsh punishment seems to be people breaking into another person's house with the intent to violate them in such a way that it rises to the level of rape.

-The legislature, judges, prosecutors and law enforcement having really deemed that this type of offense should be saved for the worst offenders and they will try to put the person for the rest of their life.
+The legislature, judges, prosecutors, and law enforcement have deemed that this type of offense should be saved for the worst offenders, and they will try to put the person for the rest of their lives.

 Mitigating Factors Considered by the Court

 So, if you or a loved one is charged with a violation of Penal Code Section 220b, it is incumbent upon you to get the best possible representation.
-Sometimes there's a defense to this crime or someone could make the argument they are not the perpetrator.
+Sometimes there's a defense to this crime, or someone could argue they are not the perpetrator.

-Other times, the prosecutors and police have the evidence to convict the person of this particular crime, in which case, what we're trying to do is mitigate the circumstance and avoid a life sentence.
+Other times, the prosecutors and police have the evidence to convict the person of this particular crime, in which case, we're trying to mitigate the circumstance and avoid a life sentence.

-There are all sorts of mitigating factors that the courts will take into consideration in these types of cases.
+There are all sorts of mitigating factors that the courts will consider in these types of cases.
 They're going to look at:

 - the person's prior criminal record;

-- whether or not physical touching actually took place in the case;
+- whether or not physical touching took place in the case;

 - the age of the victim;